jumpToMain

 Delivering for the U.S. Army’s highest modernization priorities

 The fielding of a next-generation combat vehicle is a top priority for the U.S. Army.
 Maintaining overmatch and a competitive advantage against emerging threats is crucial.
-The Army’s XM30 program must deliver a combat vehicle (CV) with overwhelming close combat capabilities that’s capable of operating in manned and unmanned modes.
+The Army’s XM30 program must deliver a combat vehicle (CV) with overwhelming close combat capabilities that’s capable of operating in crewed and uncrewed modes.
 American Rheinmetall’s Lynx XM30 provides the most modern firepower, protection, mobility, and power generation capabilities available to ensure the Army can fight and win against any foe.

 American Rheinmetall, Textron Systems, RTX, L3Harris Technologies, Allison Transmission, and Anduril Industries are digitally designing America’s next-generation combat vehicle.